How to Burn Belly Fat

 What Type of Fat is Belly Fat?

 A quick way to test this is to wrap a tape measure around your waist, over your belly button.
 Your waist circumference is an indicator of how much excess subcutaneous and visceral fat is stored inside the abdomen.
-More than 88cm for women or more than 102cm for men is a sign that you have accumulated belly fat.
+More than 35 inches for women or more than 40 inches for men is a sign that you have accumulated belly fat.

 Interestingly, you could appear slim but have high levels of visceral fat, something that's only known by doing body composition testing.
 Even though your total body weight may not be high, the internal belly fat accumulation suggests an unhealthy lifestyle or diet.